What are you searching for?

 C-SEB’s strategy to promote young researchers is based on the four components scientific exchange, training, international networking, and independent funding.

-So far, C-SEB awarded funding to outstanding scientists in the fields of behavioral economics and social cognition research in a total of eleven funding rounds.
+So far, C-SEB has awarded funding to outstanding scientists in the fields of behavioral economics and social cognition research in a total of twelve funding rounds.
 An overview of current and completed projects can be found here: https://c-seb.de/en/research/projects/.
-C-SEB is currently inviting applications for the 12th funding round; application deadline is April 30th, 2021.

 More information about the C-SEB funding lines is available on our webpage on research grants and other funding opportunities.